-Title Epigenetics Degree of recognition Local Media name/outlet The Daily Advertiser Media type Country Australia Date 07/10/14 Description A TEAM of researchers at Charles Sturt University's (CSU) Wagga campus are working to develop improvements to social work by bringing together two separate sciences.
+Title Epigenetics Degree of recognition Local Media name/outlet The Daily Advertiser Media type Country/Territory Australia Date 07/10/14 Description A TEAM of researchers at Charles Sturt University's (CSU) Wagga campus are working to develop improvements to social work by bringing together two separate sciences.

 Research in sociology has found factors in a person's life can impact their future prosperity and may lead to trans-generational poverty, while biology research has focused on how a person's life can affect their genes and how they function.

 Biologists Wouter Kalle and Brendan Adams, sociologists Fredrik Velander and Ruth Bailey, together with philosophers Morgan Luck and Wylie Breckenridge are investigating how social and biological factors can combine to impact on a person.

 "What we're trying to do is make people understand that what sociologists have been saying for 50 years is true, and we actually have biological indications.

 "If you understand there are biological factors playing a part in this, you understand that creating opportunity is just not good enough."

 Their research has begun to find links between how a person's genes can be modified through life events which can impact a person years into the future.

 While the events can be as traumatic as going to war, domestic abuse or famine, it can also include the death of relatives, stress or bullying.

 Dr Kalle explained that epigenetics are the changes that occur to a person's genes during their life, which affect the function of someone's DNA.